 Reusing or recycling household items

-There are a number of ways you can reuse or recycle your household items could be reused or recycled:
+There are a number of ways you can reuse or recycle your household items:

-- York Freecycle - this group is open to all residents of York who want to 'recycle' something rather than throw it away.
-There's one main rule, though: everything given away must be free!
+- York Freecycle - this group is open to all residents of York who want to offer an item for free rather than throw it away

-- British Heart Foundation (BHF) - collects furniture and electrical items for free.
-(Contact them directly for further information)
+- British Heart Foundation - collects furniture and electrical items for free